Michael Fisher, President and CEO:

 Our goal is to change the world for infants, children, adolescents and their families.
 We hope that you choose to share in that essential mission.
 Please feel free to contact me directly if you have questions.

 Change the outcome.

 Rachford Professor and Chair

 Chief Medical Officer, Cincinnati Children's Hospital Medical Center

-The Pediatric Residency Program at Cincinnati Children’s Hospital provides you with the opportunity to work side by side with excellent residents and faculty from all over the world.
-You will care for patients from a variety of ethnic and socioeconomic backgrounds and with pediatric problems requiring primary to quaternary services.
+The Pediatric Residency Program at Cincinnati Children’s Hospital provides you with the opportunity to work side by side with exceptional residents and faculty from all over the world.
+You will care for patients from a variety of ethnic and socioeconomic backgrounds with pediatric problems ranging from primary to quaternary.
 We are unique in our individualized attention to each one of our resident’s needs and our dedication to family-centered care.
-This will be “your” residency not only as a trainee but also as a “designer” of your experiences based on your academic needs.
+This will be your residency, not only as a trainee, but also as the designer of many of your own experiences based on your academic needs and career plans.
 Upon graduation, our residents enter outstanding fellowships and primary care positions throughout the country.
 We look forward to answering any of your questions and making this the best experience in your professional career.

 Javier A. Gonzalez del Rey, MD, MEd

 Co-Director, Pediatric Residency Training Programs